 Spider veins are cause by a backup of blood in the body.
 They are usually blue or red and appear near to the surface of the skin.
 These veins are sometimes referred to as roadmap veins because their spread appearance looks similar to a roadmap or to spider webs.

-According to the reducing spider veins is called sclerotherapy, a process available at Accent Aesthetics.
+The treatment option that really works for reducing spider veins is called sclerotherapy, a process available at Accent Aesthetics.
 During scelerotherapy, a technician injects a very fine needle into each of the affected veins.
 The needles contain a “sclerosing” solution that causes the blocked blood vessels to eventually collapse and fade from view.
 It usually takes around four to six weeks for the spider veins to disappear.

 Sclerotherapy is a fairly affordable treatment – the American Society of Plastic Surgeons report that the average national cost of sclerotherapy is around $350.